dblim/cs229project-lim-lundgren/README.md

 This is the repository for my final project for the class.
 It is joint with Justin Lundgren.

-# Title: Algorithmic Trading using LSTM-Models for Intraday Stock Predictions
+Title: Algorithmic Trading using LSTM-Models for Intraday Stock Predictions

+# Paper:
 Our final project is available at http://cs229.stanford.edu/proj2019/report/31.pdf.

 # Setup